Plattsburgh, New York: Economy

-For the past three two-year cycles, the Plattsburgh Region was named as a Top 10 Micro City of the Future, in both North America and South America, in FDis rankings.
-The FDi is a publication of the Financial Times of London and ranks cities across the world in various categories.
-In the year 2015, Plattsburgh obtained second place for economic potential, first for human capital and lifestyle, third for business friendliness, ninth for connectivity, and first for foreign direct investment strategy.

 The largest employers in Clinton County are C.V.P.H.
 Medical Center, SUNY Plattsburgh, Clinton County Government, Wal-Mart, Sam's Club, Advocacy and Resource Center, City of Plattsburgh, and Swarovski Lighting.
 SUNY Plattsburgh contributes approximately $300 million to the regional economy each fiscal year.

-Other large companies in the area include: Bombardier Transportation, which builds rail-cars in a 219,000 sqft plant; Norsk Titanium, which opened its U.S. branch in Plattsburgh to make parts for the aerospace industry through the use of titanium rapid plasma deposition; and Nova Bus and Prevost which manufactures busses for the American market.
+Other large companies in the area include: ALSTOM Transportation, which builds rail-cars in a 219,000 sqft plant; Norsk Titanium, which opened its U.S. branch in Plattsburgh to make parts for the aerospace industry through the use of titanium rapid plasma deposition; and Nova Bus and Prevost which manufactures busses for the American market.